quarterback/quarterback/README.md

 # Hi, I’m Ron

-Internet researcher & critical designer.
-My core background is in
+Internet researcher & critical designer with a background in UX, service design, and front-end development.

 I've been building stuff online since 1995.
-I'm interested in the ways technology distorts public life, and these days, concern myself with both platform economics, implementation & maintainence of public software and thinking aloud about ways to interrupt the rapid-scale harm being wrought on everyday life by disinvested grifters detached from the consequences of their decisions.
-Despite all of that, I'm legitimately fun at parties.

 I spent over a decade as a civil servant at the local, state & federal level, most recently at <a href="https://18f.org">18F</a>.
 I'm also an Air Force veteran.

 ### Selected Affiliations & Leadership